polkadot-developers/polkadot-docs/infrastructure/general/setup-bootnode.md

 ## Testing Bootnode Connection

-If the preceding node is running with DNS name `dot-bootnode.stakeworld.io`, proxied with a valid certificate and node-id `12D3KooWAb5MyC1UJiEQJk4Hg4B2Vi3AJdqSUhTGYUqSnEqCFMFg` then the following commands should give you a: `syncing 1 peers`.
+If the preceding node is running with DNS name `dot-bootnode.stakeworld.io`, which contains a proxy with a valid certificate and node-id `12D3KooWAb5MyC1UJiEQJk4Hg4B2Vi3AJdqSUhTGYUqSnEqCFMFg` then the following commands should give you a: `syncing 1 peers`.